danielpereira/AoE3UnHardcoded/Documentation/Examples/README.md

 Contents
 --------

-* **UHCPluginDemo**: Implementation of two basic custom syscalls, aiTest and aiMsgBox, and of a complex cheat code, using AoE3 syscalls.
+* **UHCPluginDemo**: Implementation of one custom syscall, a complex cheat code, using AoE3 syscalls, and two simple cheat codes, that use the AoE3 cheat functions
-* **UHCPluginDemo2**: Implementation of a basic cheat code using AoE3 cheat functions.
 * **Configuration File**: An example of the usage of the UHC Configuration file.
 * **Team Limit**: Pre-edited uiMPGameSetupPage.xml and uimpesogamesetuppage2.xml files for making the Team Limit patch functional in Multiplayer.